sonalipatil09/CodSoft_Internship_Project/README.md

-# CodSoft_Task_1
+# CodSoft_Inetrnship_Project_Task
-This is a Java Development Programming Task of Number Game.
+This is a Java Development Programming Tasks of CodSoft Internship.
 <br>
 Author- Sonali Patil